python-microservices/pyms/docs/index.md

 # Welcome to PyMS

-PyMS, Python MicroService, is a collections of libraries, best practices and recommended ways to build microservices with Python.
+PyMS, Python MicroService, is a collection of libraries, best practices and recommended ways to build microservices with Python.

 ## Index: